Caffeine and Migraine

 - Excessive urination

-Who should not take Caffeine for Migraine
+Who should not take caffeine for migraine?

 Caffeine is addictive, so if it is stopped abruptly withdrawal symptoms might occur.
 It is best to gradually discontinue use.
-Stopping caffeine quickly can lead to headaches, irritability, nausea, vomiting, drowsiness and other symptoms.
+Stopping caffeine quickly can lead to headaches, irritability, nausea, drowsiness and other symptoms.